holyjak/fulcro-intro-wshop/README.md

 <td>You must <strong><a href="#prerequisites">install prerequisites</a> and have the <a href="#running-the-app-from-vs-code-with-calva">app running</a> BEFORE</strong> the workshop!</td>
 </tr></table>

-An online workshop held as a part of [re:Clojure 2021](https://www.reclojure.org/) on December 1st, 3-5pm GMT.
-See the [workshop Eventbrite page](https://www.eventbrite.com/e/reclojure-introduction-to-fulcro-workshop-tickets-188718210247) for details and registration.

-*Get your hands dirty with Fulcro to experience and "get" this unique, full-stack web framework for Clojure*
+*A self-paced or facilitated workshop that enables you to get your hands dirty with Fulcro to experience and "get" this unique, full-stack web framework for Clojure.
+Originally presented at [re:Clojure 2021](https://www.reclojure.org/).*

 Fulcro is unique among Clojure web frameworks in providing a complete, integrated, full-stack solution for creating non-trivial web applications.
 It is based on a few simple ideas with far-reaching consequences, it is unusually malleable, and we love it for its focus on creating maintainable, developer-friendly code.